 - 6.7.1 Non-interactive electronic question papers are in PDF format.
 They can be read on-screen but cannot be typed into.
-A candidate may require a non-interactive electronic question paper where he/she: - requires a coloured/enlarged paper; or - requires a computer reader (an approved application for a computer reader being in place); or - has a substantial and long term vision impairment and prefers to read onscreen, rather than on paper, as part of their normal way of working.
+A candidate may require a non-interactive electronic question paper where he/she: - requires a computer reader (an approved application for a computer reader being in place); or - has a substantial and long-term vision impairment and prefers to read onscreen, rather than on paper, as part of their normal way of working.
 This may additionally be in conjunction with an on-screen/virtual coloured overlay.

-By ordering a non-interactive electronic (PDF) question paper there is no need for the centre to scan in a question paper for computer reading purposes or photocopy a question paper onto coloured and/or enlarged paper.
+By ordering a non-interactive electronic (PDF) question paper there is no need for the centre to scan in a question paper for computer reading purposes.

-Where several candidates will require a non-interactive electronic (PDF) question paper for the same examination, the centre only needs to make one order on-line.
+Where several candidates will require a non-interactive electronic (PDF) question paper for the same examination, the centre only needs to make one order online.